Atiehmerikh/FABRIK_chain_3D/README.md

 		NOTE: it's joint type can be "GLOBAL_HINGE" or "GLOBAL ROTOR" or in case of FRANKA robot it is "twist_only" the last means it only rotate around itself.
+	Third: Add consecutive bones to the chain with specification:
+		 bone-length: length of the bone
-	Third: Add consecutive bones to the chain with specification: joint type: can be BALL(rotor-constraints) or local-hinge or twist-only constraints and axises of rotation
+		 bone-orientation: the orientation of the bone in quaternion joint type: can be BALL(rotor-constraints) or local-hinge or twist-only constraints and axises of rotation

 	Then Solve the chain

 # OutPut: